Garbaharey District

 Garbaharey District (Degmada Garbahaarey) is a district in the southwestern Gedo region of Somalia.
-Its capital is Garbaharey.
+Its capital is Garbahare.

 Demographics

-The district is predominantly inhabited by the Reer Amir Nuur subclan of the Marehan Tribe.
+The district is predominantly inhabited by the Reer Amir Nuur sub-clan of the Marehan tribe.
 It served as a base for Siad Barre, the former President of Somalia, following his expulsion from Mogadishu in January 1991.
 A stream along the town's edge swells during the rainy season, occasionally disrupting transportation in and out of the town.